Borador Dog Breed

 They may be medium-sized like a Border Collie, or gain the taller height of a Labrador.
 In any case, they will almost always be slim and athletic-looking, and are slightly longer in the torso than they are in height.
 Their coats vary greatly, and may be short and smooth, medium-length and fuzzy, or somewhat long and wiry.
 They usually have medium-sized ears, and the tail is also of medium-length and often held about halfway up but not straight out.

-Borador Coloring
+Borador Colors

 Borador Variations